Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

 \subsubsection{The alignment issue}

 Recall that Section \ref{subsec: problem mtl} introduces the binary GMM with parameters $(\wks{k}, \bmuks{k}_1, \bmuks{k}_2, \bSigmaks{k})$ for each task $k \in S$.
 Because the two sets of parameter values $\{(w, \bu, \bv, \bSigma), (1-w, \bv, \bu, \bSigma)\}$ for $(\wks{k}, \bmuks{k}_1, \bmuks{k}_2, \bSigmaks{k})$ index the same distribution, a good initialization close to the truth is up to a permutation of the two cluster labels.
 The permutations in the initialization of different tasks could be different.
-Therefore, in light of the joint parameter space $\overline{\Theta}_S(h_w, h_{\bmu}, h_{\bbeta})$ defined in \eqref{eq: parameter space mtl} and Conditions (\rom{2}) and (\rom{3}) in Assumption \ref{asmp: upper bound multitask est error}, for given initializations from different tasks, we may need to permute their cluster labels to input the well-aligned initialization into Algorithm \ref{algo: multitask}.
+Therefore, in light of the joint parameter space $\overline{\Theta}_S(h)$ defined in \eqref{eq: parameter space mtl} and Condition (\rom{3}) in Assumption \ref{asmp: upper bound multitask est error}, for given initializations from different tasks, we may need to permute their cluster labels to feed the well-aligned initialization into Algorithm \ref{algo: multitask}.

-We further elaborate on the alignment issue from Algorithm 1.
-For example, the penalization in Step 4 aims to push the estimators $\hmu^{(k)[t]}_1$'s with different $k$ towards each other, which is expected to improve the performance thanks to the similarity among underlying true parameters $\{\bmuks{k}_1\}_{k \in S}$.
-However, due to the potential permutation of two cluster labels, the vanilla single-task initializations (without alignment) cannot guarantee that the estimators $\{\hmu^{(k)[t]}_1\}_{k \in S}$ at each iteration are all estimating the corresponding $\bmuks{k}_1$'s (some may estimate $\bmuks{k}_2$'s).
-Similar arguments apply to other iterates $\hmu^{(k)[t]}_2$, $\hw^{(k)[t]}$, $\hbeta^{(k)[t]}$ in Algorithm \ref{algo: multitask}.
+We further elaborate on the alignment issue using Algorithm 1.
+The penalization in Step 9 aims to push the estimators $\hbeta^{(k)[t]}$'s with different $k$ towards each other, which is expected to improve the performance thanks to the similarity among underlying true parameters $\{\bbetaks{k}\}_{k \in S}$.
+However, due to the potential permutation of two cluster labels, the vanilla single-task initializations (without alignment) cannot guarantee that the estimators $\{\hbeta^{(k)[t]}\}_{k \in S}$ at each iteration are all estimating the corresponding $\bbetaks{k}$'s (some may estimate $-\bbetaks{k}$'s).